nataliiazab/nataliiazab/README.md

 ## About Me

 I am a Full Stack Developer with a passion for programming.
-I contributed to four cyber security projects funded by the US Department of State and I also have five years of diverse experience and strong foundation in project management.
-I am a graduate of a 12-month coding bootcamp and now excited to join a tech company where I can use my skills to create innovative technology solutions.
+I have five years of diverse experience and strong foundation in project management, I also managed four cyber security projects funded by the US Department of State.
+I am a graduate of a 12-month coding bootcamp and now excited to join a tech company where I can use my skills to create innovative technology solutions, learn and grow.

 🌐 [Check out My Portfolio](https://nataliiazab-portfolio.netlify.app)